orbitastudio/Zededa-MCP-explorations/docs/QUICKSTART.md

 ## 3. See It in Action!

 You'll see:
-- ✅ Four card variants (Critical, Alert, Info, Success)
+- ✅ Five card variants (Critical, Alert, Info, Success, Notice)
 - ✅ Interactive hover effects
 - ✅ Click to select cards
 - ✅ Beautiful ripple animations